TechRadar Verdict

 HelpDesk: Interface

 One of the biggest draws of HelpDesk is that it's cloud-based, so should run effectively on any machine that has a web browser.
 This could be very helpful if your organizations has a BYOD (Bring your Own Device) policy or if any of your agents work from home as the software is truly cross-platform.
-HelpDesk also support a 'free view' mode whereby you can display your ticketing system to viewers via web browser without them changing anything.
+HelpDesk also supports a 'free view' mode whereby you can display your ticketing system to viewers via a web browser without them changing anything.

 Customer experiences of the UI itself are more mixed.
 From online reviews we've read, there are those who find it clunky as well as those who find it quite intuitive.
 HelpDesk are keen to show how seamless it can be to automate tasks via a short online video demo but this doesn't cover more advanced topics like handling dashboard analytics.
 As such, we suggest availing of the 14-day free trial to see if the interface works well for you.